 To the Alpine! – Where Species Diversity is Highest

-Our work suggests that Denali’s unique pattern of diversity reflects the strong influence of glacial advance and retreat that has occurred over the past 2 million years.
-Boreal plant communities such as conifer and birch forest are relatively recent phenomena in Denali relative to the long duration of tundra and sparse vegetation communities that has persisted here through both glacial and interglacial periods in the past – and so there is a larger number of species available that are adapted to alpine environments than to the more widespread and hospitable boreal lowlands.
+Our work suggests that Denali’s unique pattern of vascular diversity reflects the strong influence of glacial advance and retreat that has occurred over the past 2 million years.
+Boreal plant communities such as conifer and birch forest are relatively recent phenomena in Denali relative to the long duration of tundra and sparse vegetation communities that has persisted here through both glacial and interglacial periods in the past – and so there is a larger number of vascular species available that are adapted to alpine environments than to the more widespread and hospitable boreal lowlands.

 One of the National Park Service’s primary missions is to manage and conserve native biodiversity in lands they manage, thus it is important to understand the patterns and processes that have produced and will sustain this biodiversity.

 - Roland, C.A. and J.H.
 Schmidt.
 2015.
 A diverse alpine species pool drives a ‘reversed’ plant species richness–elevation relationship in interior Alaska.
 Journal of Biogeography 42: 738-750.